OSC/ondemand/README.md

 - Ruby 1.8.7 or newer
 - A plain text grid-mapfile located at `/etc/grid-security/grid-mapfile`

-For installation we use a `Rakefile` so `rake` is necessary for Ruby.
+For installation we use a `Rakefile` so `rake` is necessary only for the installation process.

 ## Installation